Emerging Practices with Promise

 Monterey Peninsula CCD: Carmel Unified School District, Monterey Peninsula Community College District, Montery Peninsula Unified School District, Pacific Grove Unified School District

-Many of our ESL students in our region are interested in bettering their careers in order to find more opportunities or to pursue opportunities that will provide them advancement in the future.
-We have many ESL students who have background in the Health Care Industry in their home countries, but they face language barriers when applying to work here in the United States.
-Many of our students also have fear about going from the Adult School to the Community College.
+Many of the English as a second language (ESL) students in the Monterey Peninsula Adult Education Consortium region are interested in expanding their career opportunities or pursuing opportunities that will provide them advancement in the future.
+The region has many ESL students who have a background in health care in their home countries, but they face language barriers when applying for work here in the United States.
+Many students also are intimidated by the idea of advancing from the adult school to the community college.

-Our Consortium put together a contextualized ESL course to help students prepare with some of the terminology that they will encounter when going into the Medical Assistant Certification courses.
-Our course is designed to not only give our students the language skills to succeed in the program at Monterey Peninsula College, but it is designed to help our students gain the confidence needed to get into the door at the community college.
-This course will also help students understand what their doctors will talk with them about their health and their family's health.
+To address the challenge, the consortium developed a contextualized ESL course that exposed students to some of the terminology they would encounter when taking Medical Assistant Certification courses at Monterey Peninsula College (MPC).
+The course was designed to give students the necessary language skills to succeed in the college program, but it also was designed to help them gain the confidence needed to get into the door at the community college.
+An added personal benefit of the course was that it also gave students the ability to understand medical information provided by doctors about their health or that of a family member.

-We are currently running the first session of this course at Pacific Grove Adult Education Center, and we are in the 5th week out of 10 weeks.
-We currently have 15 students in the program, and we are hoping for a larger enrollment when we offer our second session later this semester.
-The class focuses on different aspects of the Health Care industry and provides vocabulary that will be necessary for the students to succeed as a Medical Assistant.
-The course is also designed to help students with their computer skills, typing skills, and English language skills.
+The consortium ran two sections, each 10 weeks long, of the contextualized ESL for Medical Assisting at Pacific Grove Adult Education Center.
+The first session had 15 students in the program, and the second session had 18 students.
+The class focused on different aspects of the health care industry and provided vocabulary that would be necessary for the students to succeed as a medical assistant.
+The course also was designed to help students with their computer skills, typing skills and English-language skills.